rpasquini/street-level-change/README.md

 1. Load panorama data from the demo
 2. Apply both H3-based hexagon grouping and DBSCAN clustering methods
 3. Save the results to the `data/point_unification_results` directory
-4. Generate visualization plots for the results
+4. Save the processed data to the `data/point_unification_results` directory

 ## Workflow Overview